sibirbil/PMBSolve/README.md

 ```
 min f(x),
 ```
 where f is a differentiable real-valued function defined on n-dimensional Euclidean space.
-The details of the algorithm is given in the paper by [Oztoprak and Birbil, 2017](http://www.tandfonline.com/doi/abs/10.1080/02331934.2017.1401070?journalCode=gopt20).
+The details of the algorithm is given in the paper by [Oztoprak and Birbil (2017)](http://www.tandfonline.com/doi/abs/10.1080/02331934.2017.1401070?journalCode=gopt20).

 Below, we have implementations for various programming languages.
 We have used the L-BFGS approach for preconditioning the initial trial step.
 Our implementation of the preconditioning method (```precond```) borrows heavily from the wonderful [minFunc](http://www.cs.ubc.ca/~schmidtm/Software/minFunc.html) package of [Mark Schmidt](http://www.cs.ubc.ca/~schmidtm/).